-As a professor of nursing, my scholarship focuses on advanced practice nursing education, symptom distress, family support, and prevention and screening in patients and families experiencing cancer.
-Currently I am involved in a project evaluating support group methodologies and impact on distress with patients and families experiencing lung cancer.
+As a professor of nursing, my scholarship focuses on advanced practice nursing education and prevention and screening in patients and families experiencing cancer.
+Currently I am involved in a project evaluating support group methodologies including telehealth and onsite group support meetings and the impact on cancer distress with patients and families experiencing lung cancer.
 Prior research suggests that support group participation reduces patient/family distress in this high risk population.
-I am also involved in a training grant supported by HRSA with a focus on educating primary care providers to serve underrepresented, vulnerable populations.
-The goal of educating nurse practitioners and midwives preparing for a career in primary care is to improve outcomes for patients and families in underserved regions.
-Future interests include evaluation of outcomes related to lung cancer screening, and examining the impact of doctoral education of advanced practice nurses on specialty population outcomes.
+Future interests include evaluation of outcomes related to lung cancer screening in at risk populations, and evaluating impact of DNP doctoral education of advanced practice nurses specific to specialty population outcomes.

 I served in the position of Director of the Doctorate of Nursing Practice (DNP) Program from 2010 – 2015 and now serve as a professor in this program.
 My goal continues to be to position the Stony Brook School of Nursing DNP program as a top-level program in the country.
-In order to achieve this goal I serve as an evaluator for nursing programs for the American Association of Colleges of Nursing (AACN), attend the AACN Doctoral Conferences, collaborate in an ongoing evaluation and outcomes process and collaborate with faculty to continually improve the quality of this program.
-During my tenure as the director of this program, the program received initial accreditation by the Credentialing Center for Nursing Education (CCNE).
-Poster and podium presentations at the AACN conference and other national conferences have been highly regarded.
+In order to achieve this outcome, I serve as an evaluator for academic nursing programs for The Commission on Collegiate Nursing Education (CCNE), attend the National Organization of Nurse Practitioner (NONPF) Conferences, collaborate in an ongoing evaluation and outcomes process and work with faculty to continually improve the quality of this program.
+Poster and podium presentations from DNP students at professional local and national conferences have been highly regarded.
 My background and experience in advanced practice nursing both within and outside of the School of Nursing continues to support this highly successful DNP program.